Sheerforce/LANCe/README.md

     npm install
     nodejs .

-### I'm not an expert with other linux distros, the above will probably work in other situations but if it doesn't and you find a way that works, please add a pull request
+### I'm not an expert with other linux distros.
+The above will probably work in most situations, but if it doesn't and you find a way that works, feel free to submit a pull request

 ## Features